LLNL/SSAPy/JOSS/paper.md

 cislunar dynamics such as Earth (EGM2008;@earthmodel) and Lunar (GRGM1200A;@lunarmodel) surface gravity models.
 Additionally, SSAPy has utilities for determining -- from any location on Earth -- on-sky brightness, proper motion, right ascension and declination, and provides conversions between on-sky coordinates, TLEs, the Geocentric Celestial Reference Frame and other commonly used coordinates.
-There are also built in observation linking tools and orbit refinement.
+There are also built-in observation-linking tools and orbit refinement.
 SSAPy, with its full-featured modeling framework and scalable, parallelizable functionality, fills the gap in the orbital software landscape.